shaik1002/biggitlabbomb/doc/development/feature_flags/controls.md

 Additionally, a feature flag overwritten in some of the environments can result in undefined and untested system behavior.

-`development` type feature flags should have a short lifecycle because their purpose is for rolling out a persistent change. `development` feature flags that are older than 2 milestones are reported to engineering managers.
+`development` type feature flags should have a short life-cycle because their purpose is for rolling out a persistent change. `development` feature flags that are older than 2 milestones are reported to engineering managers.
 The [report tool](https://gitlab.com/gitlab-org/gitlab-feature-flag-alert) runs on a